matthewdcage/cursor-mcp-installer/README.md

 }
 ```

-Replace `/path/to/cursor-mcp-installer` with the actual path where you've cloned or installed the repository.
+Replace `/path/to/cursor-mcp-installer` with the actual path where you've cloned the repository.

+### Where is the Cursor MCP Configuration File?

+The Cursor MCP configuration file is located at:

+- **macOS/Linux**: `~/.cursor/mcp.json`
+- **Windows**: `%USERPROFILE%\.cursor\mcp.json`

+If the file doesn't exist, you can create it with the content from any of the installation methods above.

 ## Usage